rundocs/jekyll-rtd-theme/doc2_Soft_Installation/1_Compile_LAMMPS.md

 ```
 15. **PYTHON** (use 1 of following ways)
 Note: new numpy require higher GLIBC
-- use module load --> do not need setting in Cmake (but this may intefere some libs - should not use)
+- use module load --> do not need setting in Cmake (but this may intefere some libs: openmpi,lapack,blas,... - should not use)
 ```shell
 module load conda/py37Lammps
 ```